briancang/javascript-projects/Gameboy Tetris Clone in JS/README.md

 gameboy tetris clone:

-recreated tetris using html to design the layout, retro styling with CSS, and implementing game logic using javascript.
+recreated tetris using html to design the layout, retro styling with css, and implementing game logic using javascript.

 screenshot: